stevedatadog/katacoda-scenarios/synthetics-cicd/1-catch-regressions/browser-test.md

 The business requirements for the coupon block are:
 1. It's displayed on the home page
-2. It displays a non-empty heading
+2. It displays a heading
 3. It contains a valid coupon code
 4. It contains the correct coupon value, formatted as USD currency